paypal/InnerSourceCommons/events/isc-spring-2017.md

 ### April 18-20 in Geneva, Switzerland

-Join us for the next InnerSource Commons Summit in Boston, USA.
+Join us for the next InnerSource Commons Summit in Geneva, Switzerland.

 ### Venue